moxio99/Sourcerer-The-Sourcing-Client/README.md

 <br>

 > heads up, this is a solo project and still rough in places. i built it because i was tired of opening the same six marketplace tabs by hand every time i needed a supplier. updates happen whenever i get to them.
+>
+> ONCE YOU ENTER THE PRODUCT, YOU HAVE TO PRESS ENTER SO IT SOURCES THE OBJECT!!
+May not be accurate 40% of the time and may break.
+Get your own API key at https://console.groq.com (runs locally on your machine).
+You can put your own API key by pressing settings on top right.
+Never share your key with others.

 <br>